joeldevelops/DPT-smart-grid-privacy/README.md

 ### Database

 The database is a single PGSQL database that is used to store the data for the Users, FogNodes, and NoiseGenerator.
 The single DB is for ease-of-use, but in a real-world scenario, we would have a separate DB for each of these services.

+## Authentication

+For a distributed system like this, it would be common to use encrypted methods of communication paired with some sort of authentication.
+However, for the purposes of this project, we are not implementing any sort of authentication.
+This is because the goal of this project is to demonstrate the privacy-preserving techniques, and not to demonstrate the security of the system.

 ---